Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Conclusion

 \section{Conclusion}

-We developed a spin-qubit platform in strain-engineered SLG by combining pseudomagnetic confinement with electrically tunable RSOC and Zeeman fields.
-Quantum transport simulations and an analytical four-band model revealed two characteristic avoided crossings—spin-conserving and spin-flip gaps—that enable mode-selective qubit manipulation governed by the strength of RSOC.
-Detuning-dependent Rabi oscillations evolve systematically with RSOC strength, demonstrating controllable transitions between the two operational regimes.
-These results establish a unified mechanism in which strain-induced confinement, SOC, and Zeeman interactions coordinately encode spin control within a single device architecture.
+We have developed a spin-qubit platform in strain-engineered SLG by combining pseudomagnetic confinement with electrically tunable RSOC and Zeeman fields.
+Quantum transport simulations and an analytical four-band model revealed two characteristic avoided crossings--spin-conserving and spin-flip gaps--that enable mode-selective qubit manipulation governed by the strength of RSOC.
+The detuning-dependent Rabi dynamics further demonstrate controllable transitions between these operational regimes, establishing a unified mechanism in which strain-induced confinement, SOC, and Zeeman coupling collectively enable spin control within a single device architecture.

-The ability to realize spin-qubit operation in single-layer graphene represents a notable conceptual advancement, as its gapless electronic structure has long posed challenges for spin-qubit implementation and consequently directed most prior efforts toward bilayer systems.
-By leveraging strain-induced confinement to form DQDs and providing a tunable environment in which externally induced SOC can hybridize spin states, our results establish SLG as a viable platform for spin qubits.
-The demonstrated tunability through electrical detuning, magnetic fields, and externally controlled RSOC further highlights a flexible parameter space essential for practical qubit operation.
-Collectively, these findings indicate that strain-engineered graphene can support a new class of high-coherence and electrically addressable spin qubits, opening opportunities for scalable quantum architectures based on gapless two-dimensional materials.
+While BLG provides a convenient route for electrostatic confinement, strain-engineered SLG offers complementary advantages, including the preservation of intrinsic electronic properties and enhanced tunability via strain, Zeeman fields, and proximity-induced RSOC.
+The realization of spin-qubit operation in SLG represents a notable conceptual advancement, as its gapless electronic structure has traditionally posed challenges for qubit implementation and has therefore directed most prior efforts toward bilayer systems.
+By leveraging strain-induced confinement to form DQDs and by enabling controlled spin-state hybridization through externally induced SOC, our results establish SLG as a viable platform for spin qubits.
+Furthermore, the demonstrated tunability via electrical detuning, magnetic fields, and externally controlled RSOC provides a flexible and experimentally accessible parameter space, which is essential for the robust operation and control of spin qubits in graphene-based devices.